bmilash/rmacc2022-python/README.md

+# rmacc2022-python

-# rmac2022-python
+# Python for Beginners

 Materials for Python for Beginners class.
-Presented by Brett Milash of the Center for High Performance Computing at the University of Utah. brett.milash@utah.edu
+Presented by Brett Milash of the Center for High Performance Computing at the University of Utah.
+brett.milash@utah.edu

 Run this interactively at: